 Kemal Aytaç, an attorney-at-law, member of Istanbul Bar Association and Çağdaş Avukatlar Grubu (Contemporary Lawyers Group), has been called in numerous times to give a statement on the basis of his alleged active role in Justice Watch (Adalet Nöbeti), which started back in 2017; and a lawsuit has been filed against him.
-The basis for this latest case was “making a public speech addressing the attorneys in the courthouse.”
-He will go on trial facing charges “Organizing, Leading, and Participating in Illegal Gatherings and Rallies.”
-The first hearing will take place on November 10th, 2020.
+The basis for this latest case, which ended in acquittal, was “making a public speech addressing the attorneys in the courthouse.”
+He was tried on the charge of “Organizing, Leading, and Participating in Illegal Gatherings and Rallies.”
+An indictment was prepared against Aytaç on the charge of “insulting the President”.

 Kemal Aytaç was born in Amasya, Turkey in 1960.
 Following his graduation from Istanbul University Faculty of Law, he has been a part of Istanbul Bar Association, working for it in various capacities, including regional offices, Criminal Court Law (CMK) representation offices, as well as various head offices and committees.
 From 2000 through 2002, he was a member of the board, in charge of Center for Lawyers’ Rights (Avukat Hakları Merkezi), Office for Criminal Court Law (CMK), Arts and Culture Committee (Kültür Sanat Komisyonu) and regional representation offices.
 Aytaç also started and published two monthly journals on legal matters, Günışığı (Sunlight), Hukuk ve Adalet Eleştirel Hukuk Dergisi (Law and Justice Journal of Critical Law).
 He has been a board member at Contemporary Lawyers’ Association (Çağdaş Hukukçular Derneği -ÇHD) as well.